-- Students are afforded reasonable rights as productive individuals of the campus community to function in an environment conducive to learning and personal growth. - It is the responsibility of every student to ensure that their actions do not interfere with someone else's right to be a productive individual on campus.
+- Students are afforded reasonable rights as members of the campus community to function in an environment conducive to learning and personal growth. - It is the responsibility of every student to ensure that their actions do not interfere with someone else's right to be a productive and successful member of the community.